open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 events that would increase the number of elements of each collection beyond the configured limit.

-The SDKs MUST provide a way to change these limits, via a configuration to the TracerProvider, by allowing users to configure individual limits like the java example bellow.
-The name of the cofiguration class MAY be `SpanLimits`, and the name of the properties SHOULD be `AttributeCountLimit`, `EventCountLimit`, `LinkCountLimit`.
-Implementation MAY provide additional configuration such as `AttributePerEventCountLimit`, `AttributePerLinkCountLimit`.
+It the SDK implements the limits above it MUST provide a way to change these limits, via a configuration to the TracerProvider, by allowing users to configure individual limits like in the Java example bellow.
+The name of the configuration class MAY be `SpanLimits`, and the name of the properties SHOULD be `AttributeCountLimit`, `EventCountLimit` and `LinkCountLimit`.
+Implementations MAY provide additional configuration such as `AttributePerEventCountLimit` and `AttributePerLinkCountLimit`.

 ```java
 public final class SpanLimits {